-3.2 Multicore System Performance and Energy

-To evaluate the impact of EcoLaser on a realistic multicore, we model a 64-core processor on a full-system cycle-accurate simulator based on Flexus 4.0 [9,25] integrated with Booksim 2.0 [7] and DRAMSim 2.0 [19].
-We calculate the power consumption of the electrical interconnect using DSENT [21].
-We target a 16 nm technology, and have updated our tool chain accordingly based on ITRS [8].
-The simulated system executes a selection of SPLASH-2 and other scientific workloads.
-We model realistic multicores that use a throttling mechanism (without loss of generality, we use Dynamic Voltage and Frequency Scaling-DVFS) to keep the chip within safe operational temperatures (below $90^{\circ}C$).
+3.2 Multicore System Performance and Energy Analysis To evaluate the impact of EcoLaser on a realistic multicore, we model a 64-core processor on a full-system cycle-accurate simulator based on Flexus 4.0 [9,25] integrated with Booksim 2.0 [7] and DRAMSim 2.0 [19].
+Table 1 details the architectural modeling parameters.
+The power consumption of the electrical interconnect is calculated using DSENT [21].We target a 16 nm technology, and have updated our tool chain accordingly based on ITRS projections [8].
+The simulated system executes a selection of SPLASH-2 benchmarks and other scientific workloads.
+We model realistic multicore systems that use a throttling mechanism to keep the chip within safe operational temperatures (below 90C).
+Without loss of generality, we use Dynamic Voltage and Frequency Scaling (DVFS) as the throttling mechanism.

 We collect runtime statistics from full-system simulations, and use them to calculate the power consumption of the system using McPAT [13], and the power consumption of the optical networks using the analytical power model by Joshi et al. [10].
 We estimate the temperature of the chip using HotSpot 5.0 [20].
-We adjust the leakage power estimate based on the temperature and adjust DVFS based on the stable-state power and temperature estimates.
+The estimated temperature is then used to refine the leakage power estimate.
+We adjust DVFS based on the stable-state power and temperature estimates.